Fact-checked with HomeInsurance.com

 People primarily purchase life insurance to provide for their beneficiaries in case of an unexpected death.
 And while policy sales and life insurance coverage rates are at their lowest levels in fifty years, most Americans admit that they could use more coverage:

 - According to a 2013 report by the Insurance Information Institute (III), 33% of Americans believe they are underinsured.
 Having a life insurance policy guarantees that your beneficiaries are financially covered later in life.
 For instance, life insurance funds can be used to pay off medical bills or pay for funeral expenses.

 - The Life Insurance Marketing and Research Association,or LIMRA, reports that 43% of consumers buy policies after specific life events like getting married, having a baby, or buying a house.
 When you gain a dependent, like a spouse or child, purchasing a life insurance policy gives you peace of mind knowing that they are taken care of financially if you unexpectedly pass away.

 - In one J.D.
 Power survey of individuals who were widowed between the ages of 25 and 55, only 25% believed that their deceased spouse had adequate life insurance.
 Because of that, it’s never too early to purchase a life insurance policy.
 In fact, younger people pay lower premiums, so it’s advantageous to buy a policy as a young adult.

-Term Life Policies
+Term Life Insurance

 To give you an idea, consider that a term life policy that guarantees a death benefit sum of $500,000 may cost a policyholder between 25-55 well under $500 a year while the policy is active.
 Alternately, annual premiums on cash value policies or term policy renewals can cost well into the thousands once you reach a certain age or if the status of your health changes.

-Whole Life Coverage
+Whole Life Insurance

 This type of permanent cash value life insurance typically provides coverage for an entire life for a constant, agreed-upon premium.
 Whole life offers more consistency than other permanent cash value policies because the death benefit, its premiums and even the interest rate of your cash investment can be frozen at the time you buy the policy.

-Universal Life Coverage
+Universal Life Insurance